lullaby6/ChunkyOffline/README.md

 # Chunky Offline

-Chunky Offline is an extension of Chunky to generate chunks when no players are online.
+Chunky Offline is an extension of Chunky to generate chunks when no players are online and it runs automatically, the default values are radius `10000` and center `0 0`.

 ## Config